praakhya/praakhya/README.md

 ## In the past few years I have...
 - 💻 Become proficient in `Python` and fairly experienced in `C`, `C++` and `Java`
-- 👩‍💻 Made two open source contributions on `NPM`
+- 👩‍💻 Made open source contributions on `NPM`
 - 🕸️ Worked on many web dev projects utilising `Angular`, `React`, `Node`, `Express`, and `Spring Framework`
 - 🤖 Started learning more about diffusion models and other generative AI
 - 🎨 A live website for my art coded in `Angular` with a Firebase backend